 Contemplative Prayer/Meditation: 9 a.m. on Sundays (Palmore Room)

-This fall, we are offering contemplative prayer/meditation as a faith formation offering in the Palmore Room on the second floor.
+We offer contemplative prayer/meditation as a faith formation offering in the Palmore Room on the second floor.
 Meditation is an ancient spiritual practice where we let go—we quiet our minds to rest in God’s presence.
 Sunday morning meditation is open to everyone- regardless of one’s experience with this spiritual practice.
 Led by a facilitator and an assistant, each gathering includes a short reading, a guided chant, and silent group meditation.
 There is an optional opportunity to share your experience or thoughts.
 No meditating experience is required; feel free to join us whenever you’d like.

 Faith Formation Forum: 9 a.m. on Sundays (Norwood Room)

-Advent Forum Series: “Arts and Advent: Meditations Through Scripture, Poetry, Music, and Art”
+“Arts and Advent: Meditations Through Scripture, Poetry, Music, and Art”

 (December 8th, 15th, and 22nd @ 9:00 a.m. in the Norwood Room)